PEY Co-op contacts

 - August 29: Career Portal opens to employers

-- December 16: suggested deadline to interview before winter break; deadline to confirm offers through ECC before winter break
+- December 15: Suggested deadline to confirm offers through ECC before winter break

 - April: Job postings and offers close for summer work terms